nincas/framework/README.md

 # framework (php)
 Custom Framework
 ---
-..* lightweight custom framework
+* lightweight custom framework
-..* Best for API.
+* Best for API.
 ---
 ## Pros
-..* Open
  - you can create your own global function
  - just got to ```kernel>functions.php```